Last Updated on April 4, 2023

 It was even a common joke among college students, especially the men in engineering, that since our pants were seldom washed, they would eventually have a life of their own.

 Then adulting happened, and the laundry day became a special part of our weekend routine.
 Soon, we didn’t realize that we liked washing our clothes.

 Many people don’t like washing the dishes, and that includes me.
 However, I soon realized that washing the dishes can allow us to slow things down, be still, and be alone with our thoughts.

-During dishwashing, I usually come up with new blog ideas (162 drafts as of 09/08/21) because my mind is at ease.
+I usually come up with new blog ideas during dishwashing because my mind is at ease.

 When we were younger, we always liked to receive cash gifts for our birthday or Christmas presents.

 Then when we reach adulthood, we realize that underwears are one of the best gifts we can receive for a year because we can finally replenish our already exhausted underwear case.

 I am now at the age when I would feel exceptional when I receive a Tupperware water bottle or food organizer.